I can help your Key West organization or business thrive.

-One Manatee – I currently assist non-profit Founder Quincy Perkins, with organizational and marketing duties as a volunteer.
+One Manatee – Assist non-profit Founder Quincy Perkins with organizational and marketing as a volunteer.

 February 29, 2019 – Present

-I own and manage the Friends of Car-Free Key West Facebook page.
-At the site we advocate for a bike, walk, transit friendly Key West.
+I own and manage this blog and its Facebook page where we advocate for a bike, walk, transit friendly Key West.